-Here comes a glass full of (sparkling) wine and the sun
+Here comes a glass full of wine, bubbles and sunshine

 There’s really not much you can do wrong with this fruity cocktail – if you keep a few simple basic rules in mind:

 - The best punches only use a couple of ingredients.

 - A punch is only ever as good as the wine or sparkling wine used in its making.
 German quality wine, a light Kabinett and fruity Winzersekt are excellent choices.

 - Only use fresh and fully ripe fruit.